hennr/raml-for-jax-rs-void-demo/README.md

 # RAML for jax rs void method bug?

+This is a project that helps reproducing a bug in the raml to jax-rs project, see: [https://github.com/mulesoft/raml-for-jax-rs/issues/17](https://github.com/mulesoft/raml-for-jax-rs/issues/17)

 The jax rs generator creates void methods for resources with no body defined, for (at least) the following status codes:

 - 204